[Dovecot] "Maximum number of connections from user+IP exceeded" solution [Error countermeasures]

 Hello everyone.

-I'm Naka, a member of the System Solutions Department who tends to skip lunch so I can enjoy eating out at night.
+I'm Naka from the Systems Solutions Department, and I tend to skip lunch so I can enjoy eating out in the evening.

-When connecting to the mail server using an email client tool (Thunderbird), an error occurs and the connection is disconnected (i.e. the connection becomes unstable).
+When connecting to the mail server using an email client tool (Thunderbird),an error occurred and the connection was disconnected (i.e., the connection became unstable).

-we will describe how to solve and address the Dovecot error " Maximum number of connections from user+IP exceeded
+the Dovecot error " Maximum number of connections from user+IP exceeded describes how to resolve and address

 Assumed error environment